Dr. René Haller

 Dr. Rene Haller is a naturalist, trained in Horticulture, Landscaping and Tropical Agronomy.
 He came to Africa in 1956 to manage a coffee plantation on Mount Kilimanjaro in Tanzania.
 Three years later he was recruited by the Bamburi Cement Company to head up their Garden Department.

 He went far beyond his brief.
-In the 1970s, he started a unique ecological experiment, attempting to rehabilitate the limestone quarries scarring the Mombasa coastline.
+In the 1970s, he started a unique ecological experiment, rehabilitating the industrial quarries that scarred the Mombasa coastline into thriving ecosystems.

 After 10 months, Dr Haller looked at healthy casuarinas trees growing wild on the sand dunes as the early seedlings had started to wither.
 He noticed that the dense hair roots contained a cocktail of micro-organisms living in a symbiotic relationship necessary to the trees.
 After he introduced these into the quarry, the trees began to flourish.